scosuen/Stalker/README.md

 # Overview
-stalker is an inventory management system that helps users statistics stock quantity of each product,  calculate profits and total profits statistics, and each customer's spending
+stalker is an inventory management system that helps users statistics stock quantity of each product,  calculate profits and total profits statistics, and each customer's spending.

 # Technologies
 This is the RESTFul API server said project, using spring annotation configuration.